randy3k/LaTeXYZ/README.md

-LaTeXSq
+LaTeXSQ
 =================

-LaTeXSq is a multi-platform LaTeX plugin for Sublime Text 3.
+LaTeXSQ is a multi-platform LaTeX plugin for Sublime Text 3.
 It works on OSX, Windows and Linux (Ubuntu).
-LaTeXSq aims to be lightweight, extensible but self contained.
+LaTeXSQ aims to be lightweight, extensible but self contained.
 If you are looking for a full feature plugin, visit

 * [LaTeXing](http://latexing.com)
 * [LaTeXTools](https://github.com/SublimeText/LaTeXTools)